-- Definition: Time period between start of request processing and receiving the complete response.
+- Definition: Time period between sending a request and receiving the corresponding response.
 This metric can easily be mixed up with latency but does not include waiting time.
 This is what most load testing tools refer to as "latency" (although it is incorrect). - Corresponding metrics key: service_time